PetroIvaniuk/llms-tools/README.md

 - [Lamini Platform](https://www.lamini.ai/) - a LLM platform that seamlessly integrates every step of the model refinement and deployment process – making model selection, model tuning and inference usage incredibly straightforward for your dev team
 - [PowerInfer](https://github.com/SJTU-IPADS/PowerInfer) - a CPU/GPU LLM inference engine leveraging activation locality for your device
 - [mixtral-offloading](https://github.com/dvmazur/mixtral-offloading) - efficient inference of Mixtral-8x7B models
+- [bitnet.cpp](https://github.com/microsoft/BitNet) - is the official inference framework for 1-bit LLMs (e.g., BitNet b1.58).
+It offers a suite of optimized kernels, that support fast and lossless inference of 1.58-bit models on CPU (with NPU and GPU support coming next)
+- [LayerSkip](https://github.com/facebookresearch/LayerSkip) - end-to-end solution promises to accelerate LLM generation times without the need for specialized hardware, by MetaAI
+- [Lingua](https://github.com/facebookresearch/lingua) - a lean, efficient, and easy-to-hack codebase to research LLMs, by MetaAI
+- [fairchem]() - the FAIR Chemistry's centralized repository of all its data, models, demos, and application efforts for materials science and quantum chemistry, by MetaAI

 ### Agents
+- [swarm](https://github.com/openai/swarm) - educational framework exploring ergonomic, lightweight multi-agent orchestration, by OpenAI
+- [Agent-S](https://github.com/simular-ai/Agent-S) - an open agentic framework that uses computers like a human
+- [TEN-Agent](https://github.com/TEN-framework/TEN-Agent) - a real-time multimodal agent integrated with the OpenAI Realtime API, RTC, and features weather checks, web search, vision, and RAG capabilities
+- [bee-agent-framework](https://github.com/i-am-bee/bee-agent-framework) - open-source framework for building, deploying, and serving powerful agentic workflows at scale
+- [agent.exe](https://github.com/corbt/agent.exe) - the easiest way to let Claude's new computer use capabilities take over your computer
 - [Pearl](https://github.com/facebookresearch/pearl) - a production-ready RL AI Agent Library, by MetaAI
 - [OpenAgents](https://github.com/xlang-ai/OpenAgents) - an open platform for using and hosting language agents in the wild of everyday life
 - [agents](https://github.com/aiwaves-cn/agents) - an open-source library/framework for building autonomous language agents